Safeguarding / Child Protection

 During their whole time with us, your child will have the special care of a dedicated member of staff.
 She will work with you to make sure that what we provide is right for your child’s particular needs and interests.
 She will be your main point of contact each day, so you can find out how your child has been.

 ‘Staff know the children in their care very well and help them to develop strong and trusting relationships.’
 Ofsted June 2016.

-From September 2016, the pre-school will be using the Tapestry system for the purposes of tracking every child’s development.
+Pre-school uses the Tapestry system for the purposes of tracking every child’s development.
 This is a secure online journal which is accessed through individual emails.
 An additional secure logon is available through this website’s Links page.
 Your child’s key person will observe your child regularly so she can assess how they are learning and developing.
 These observations are captured in the form of photographs and written notes and uploaded to their journal.
 Parents are encouraged to add photos and comments to the journal to build a fuller picture of your child’s learning and development.

 ‘Assessments for learning are accurate and precisely target what each child needs to do next’.
 Ofsted June 2016.

 Additionally, in the Autumn and Summer terms you will be invited to a Parent Chat with your key person to discuss your child’s progress and agree their next steps.
 This is normally held at the beginning or end of a session, depending on our staff:child ratios.
 As well as helping us to tailor what we do to meet your child’s individual needs, this will also enable you to support their learning at home.

 “Parents comment that they are happy with their children’s care, including the support from staff to continue their children’s learning at home” Ofsted March 2016